softstack/ethereum-2.0-validator-setup-guide/README.md

 ### 3.1	Time Sync Check
 Run the following command: timedatectl

-:white_check_mark: Check if NTP Service is active.
+:white_check_mark: Check if NTP Service is active.<br>
-:white_check_mark: Check if Local time, Time zone, and Universal time are all correct.
+:white_check_mark: Check if Local time, Time zone, and Universal time are all correct.<br>
-:white_check_mark: If NTP Service is not active, run:
+:white_check_mark: If NTP Service is not active, run:<br>
 ```
 sudo timedatectl set-ntp on
 ```